 SMS is growing in importance as a customer service tool, particularly for reminders, notifications and for customer surveys.

-Large operations are more likely to be using SMS to communicate with customers, with 72% of respondents from this size band doing so.
-There is some interest in implementing SMS in the short-term in smaller size bands.
+Larger operations are much more likely to be using SMS to communicate with customers, with 66% of respondents from largest size band doing so.
+There is interest in implementing SMS in the short-term in smaller operations.